SovereignCloudStack/standards/Standards/scs-0005-v2-project-governance.md

 The _SCS Project Board_ contains five seats.
 One of these seats is filled by the delegate of the _Forum SCS-Standards_.
 The other four seats are voted upon.

+#### Conflict of Interest and Organizational Diversity

+To ensure balanced representation and avoid conflicts of interest, no more than one seat on the SCS Project Board elected by the community may be held by individuals affiliated with the same organization, company, or employer at any given time.
+This limitation applies only to the elected seats, not to the seat filled by the delegate of the Forum SCS-Standards.

+If two or more candidates from the same organization are among the top-ranked choices in an election:

+- Only the highest-ranked candidate from that organization will be elected.
+- The remaining seat(s) will be filled by the next highest-ranked candidate(s) from different organizations.

+If an existing board member changes their organizational affiliation during their term, resulting in multiple board members from the same organization, one of the affected members must resign their seat.
+The affected members may mutually agree on who will resign.
+If no agreement can be reached within 30 days of the affiliation change, the SCS Project Board will decide by majority vote which member shall retain their seat.
+A replacement will be determined according to the most recent election results, selecting the next eligible candidate from a different organization.

+#### Resignation

+Resignation can happen for several reasons:

+- Elected member may sustainably no longer be willing or able to serve on the project board.
+- Elected member needs to resign due to conflict of interest (see above for organizational diversity rules).

+When a board member resigns, the next eligible candidate from the last election will automatically join the board, if (s)he accepts it and does not conflict with the organizational diversity rules.
+In case no more candidates exist, the board will continue to exist with one person less.
+As soon as the board loses another member that can not be backfilled, an extraordinary election will be scheduled for the rest of the term.
+Resigned members are encouraged to suggest new candidates.
+The search for candidates should at least allow for two weeks and the election announced at least three weeks in advance of happening and run for a week.

 ### Nominations